 Ken also added that the Labour Managers work with the Estimating Department, the Project Management team, and the leadership team at Modern, aiming to bridge the gap between both the field and management teams.

 “One of the benefits of the Labour Manager position is that our role bridges the gap between the field and the office, and it also allows us to mentor people in the field,” Ken mentioned.
-“The functions of our role are manyfold, but our main focus is people, ensuring we have the right people in the right spots as well as making sure we’re doing the construction in the most efficient and safe way.”
+“The functions of our role are manifold, but our main focus is people, ensuring we have the right people in the right spots as well as making sure we’re doing the construction in the most efficient and safe way.”

-The Labour Managers at Modern have two primary responsibilities: looking after all our hiring needs in the field, as well as coaching, training, and mentoring our forepeople and field staff.
+The Labour Managers at Modern have two primary responsibilities: looking after all of our hiring needs in the field, as well as coaching, training, and mentoring our forepeople and field staff.
 When asked about the benefits the Labour Manager role brings to a construction company, Ken pointed to the focus on growing and developing our tradespeople as well as fostering a productive and safe work culture.

 “I think our position is extremely beneficial to Modern Niagara because essentially our job as Labour Managers is to help our work culture become more productive, efficient, and safe,” Ken affirmed.
 “Some key aspects of our role include finding the right people, retaining the right people, and mentoring our team so that we can continue to grow and excel.”

 Dave also highlighted mentorship as an important aspect of the Labour Manager position at Modern.

 “I don’t want to just make sure that you’re good at your particular trade, I want to make sure you’re improving in all the aspects of construction because that growth and development can translate over to personal life as well,” Dave mentioned.
 “It’s my job to ensure that you are happy here, satisfied with the work you’re doing and that we can get the most out of your skills as well as help you develop those skills, and you probably don’t see that at a lot of other companies.”